EduVault/eduvault/README.md

 ## Problems

-Some of the ‘last legs’ ing for using [Textile](textile.io)/User-owned data in an interoperable app ecosystem.
+- Some of the ‘last legs’ are missing for using [Textile](textile.io)/User-owned data in complete, functional and practical interoperable app ecosystem.
+- EdTech apps lack interoperability

 ### Authentication

-- textile only has key pair
+- Because Textile ThreadDB only accepts key pair (PKI) challenges, we need progressive auth choices for easy onboarding:

-- Need progressive auth choices for easy onboarding, oAuth2.0 -> password -> crypto wallets/PKI.
+least control -> more control -> most control oAuth2.0 -> password -> crypto wallets/PKI.

 ### Discoverability, trust, and curation

-- How to find interoperable apps? — data manager lists them.
-Also have a registry on Textile homepage.
+- **How to find interoperable apps?**
+  - The Data Manager lists them.
+- **How can we deal with the fact that apps still must be trusted?**, as they will have access to the data while in use.
-- Apps have access to the data while in use .
-Data manager app can audit and only list trusted ones.
+  - The Data Manager app can audit them, and list only trusted ones.
-- How can devs know beforehand what might be in the user-siloed DB? have a registry on Textile and data manager app dev homepage.
+- **How can devs know beforehand what might be in the user-siloed DB?**
+  - have a schema registry on data manager app dev homepage and within the user-owned DB.

 ### Data management for users